Monday, December 25, 2006

 2 cloves Garlic, crushed

-2 small Red Chillies
+2 small Red Chillies, sliced

 100g Chorizo sausages, sliced